-NEW YORK, July 16, 2015 /PRNewswire/ -- Mortgage rates posted modest increases this week, with the benchmark 30-year fixed mortgage rate notching higher to 4.17 percent, according to Bankrate.com's weekly national survey.
-The 30-year fixed mortgage has an average of 0.24 discount and origination points.
+NEW YORK, Aug.
+16, 2012 /PRNewswire/ -- Mortgage rates continued to climb this week, with the average rate on the benchmark 30-year fixed mortgage rising for the third consecutive week, to 3.86 percent according to Bankrate.com's weekly national survey.
+The average 30-year fixed mortgage has an average of 0.42 discount and origination points.

-In mid-April, mortgage rates were at the lowest point in nearly two years when the average 30-year fixed mortgage rate was 3.79 percent.
-At that time, a $200,000 loan would have carried a monthly payment of $930.78.
-With the average rate now at 4.17 percent, the monthly payment for the same size loan would be $974.54, a difference of nearly $44 per month for anyone that sat on the fence for three months too long.
+The last time mortgage rates were above 6 percent was Nov.
+2008.
+At the time, the average 30-year fixed rate was 6.33 percent, meaning a $200,000 loan would have carried a monthly payment of $1,241.86.
+With the average rate now 3.86 percent, the monthly payment for the same size loan would be $938.76, a difference of $303 per month for anyone refinancing now.

 The survey is complemented by Bankrate's weekly Rate Trend Index, in which a panel of mortgage experts predicts which way the rates are headed over the next seven days.
-Half of the panelists predict mortgage rates will remain more or less unchanged in the coming week while 36 percent expect mortgage rates to continue climbing.
-Just 14 percent of respondents forecast a decline in mortgage rates in the coming week.
+The majority of panelists, 64 percent, expect mortgage rates to increase, while 27 percent say mortgage rates will remain more or less unchanged over the next seven days.
+Just 9 percent forecast a decline over the coming week.

 For more information contact: